 Create an Azure Active Directory tenant to use with Power BI

-App owns data User owns data
+APPLIES TO: App owns data User owns data

 This article shows you how to create a new Azure Active Directory (Azure AD) tenant to use when creating a custom app that calls Power BI REST APIs.

 An Azure AD tenant is a reserved Azure AD service instance that an organization receives and owns once it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Microsoft 365.
 Each tenant represents an organization, and is distinct and separate from other Azure AD tenants.

 Once you have an Azure AD tenant, you can define an application and assign it permissions so it can call Power BI REST APIs.